lisongxu/CSCE156-Lab-DB-Query2/README.md

 ### Peer Programming Pair-Up

-At the start of
-each lab, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
+At the start of each lab, you may find a team member by yourself or be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.
-If you prefer to work on this lab by yourself, that is fine too.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.
+Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab by yourself, that is fine too.

-***Note that, each student must answer the lab questions on Canvas for grading.***
+***Note that each student must answer the lab questions on Canvas for grading.***

 ## 1. Connect to MySQL server on Linux server

-Please connect to the same MySQL server running on `cse-linux-01.unl.edu` of School of Computing.
+Please connect to the same MySQL server running on `nuros.unl.edu` of the School of Computing.

 ## 2. Activities